 - New strategies for researching and analyzing laws and policies that impact human trafficking, victim services, and victims' rights.

-Visit the Frequently Asked Questions page for more information.
+Visit the Frequently Asked Questions and Acknowledgements page for more information.